Expertise

 - News & Media

-Derek has a broad civil litigation practice, with a particular focus on appeals, class actions, commercial litigation, defamation, securities litigation, and trusts and estates.
+Derek has a broad civil litigation practice, with a particular focus on appeals, commercial litigation and defamation.

 He also regularly defends physicians in medical malpractice and professional liability matters.